Revenge of the Beans: How Lectins Suck Your Energy And Make You Weak

-As you check out the new Bulletproof® Diet infographic (just posted in advance of the Bulletproof® Diet book launch!) you’ll notice that lentils and beans, as well as some other foods like tomatoes and potatoes, are out of the green zone.
-There’s a reason!
+As you scan the Bulletproof Diet Roadmap, you’ll notice that lentils and beans, as well as some other foods like tomatoes and potatoes, are out of the green zone.
+There’s a reason.

 Lectins 101: Why lentils, tomatoes, and potatoes make you weak

 Some Bulletproof Diet recommendations are based on the presence of lectin in foods.
 Be sure to realize that lectin is not the same as leptin, the hormone that controls whether you’re fat, or lecithin, a type of fat found in eggs, sunflowers, or soy.

 Lectins matter to the performance level of everyone, but they are particularly important if you have a thyroid condition, or if you have any kind of arthritis, diabetes, heart disease, cystitis, or even if you are simply 100 pounds overweight (like I was).
 This is because lectins are tied directly to inflammation and autoimmune reactions in your body.

 Lectins are a form of protein found in nearly all plants and animals.
 They bind to the sugar molecules called polysaccharides that cover the surface of most cells in your body.

 There are countless varieties of lectins in nature, and we have used them for more than 100 years in medical testing laboratories because they stick to red blood cells very effectively.

 Why plants contain lectins